mitchhentges/cdt406-dependency-resolver/README.md

 ### Tests

 Each top-level `key` is a test identifier.
-The `value` for these keys is the minimum requirements to make the current test fail.
+The `value` for these keys is the minimum requirements to make the current test pass.
 The `value` is either an [`operator`](#operators), or `null`.

-If a test isn't dependent on anything - it will only fail if the focused component fails - then its value will be `null`.
+If a test isn't dependent on anything - it will only fail if the component-under-test fails - then its value will be `null`.
 For example, perhaps testing "Paint" and "Horn" aren't dependent on any other component tests.
 ```
 {